Inginex/golangTraining/00_Hands-on-exercises/README.md

 To DELETE from a slice, we use APPEND along with SLICING.
 For this hands-on exercise, follow these steps:
 - start with this slice
   * x := []int{42, 43, 44, 45, 46, 47, 48, 49, 50, 51}
-- use APPEND & SLICING to get these values here which you should ASSIGN to a variable “y” and then print:
+- use APPEND & SLICING to get these values here which you should ASSIGN to a variable ï¿½yï¿½ and then print:
   * [42, 43, 44, 48, 49, 50, 51]

 ###### Hands-on exercise #6